tabokie/tabokie.github.io/_posts/2020-11-1-horror-one-liner.md

 He hasn't eaten for a week now.
 How is he still alive?

-Monday, Tuesday, Wednesday, ..., Sunday.
-Seven pairs of underpants for seven days.
-But wait, whose pants am I wearing now?
+1, 2, 3, 4, 5, 6, 7.
+Seven pairs for seven days.
+But wait, then whose pants am I wearing now?

-I touch my hair, feels like rough paper.
-I touch the face, the body.
-Is it mine?
+I touch my hair.
+It feels like rough paper.
+Then I touch the face, the body.
+Are they mine?
 Certainly not.

 You decides not to mind the hands and feet crawling over your body.